Han-Sim/blog.hansim.dev/src/pages/posts/0013-coding-problems.md

 **I sorted the given array using the `sort` method.** By doing this, now I can avoid picking every possible pair from the array.

+> However, if `sort` is more expensive than doing this, we should avoid use `sort` instead.
+I assumed the given array is big enough so that using `sort` ultimately makes my code more efficient and faster.

 ```JavaScript
 arr.sort(function(a, b) {
   return a - b